Toxic shock syndrome

 Risk factors include:

-Staphylococcus aureus (S. aureus) infection, commonly called a Staph infection
+- Infection with Staphylococcus aureus (S. aureus), commonly called a Staph infection

 - General ill-feeling